choria-legacy/marionette-collective/website/reference/basic/subcollectives.md

 Another possible advantage from subcollectives is security.
 While the SimpleRPC framework has a security model that is aware of the topology the core network layer does not.
-Even if you only give someone access to run SimpleRPC requests against some machines they can still use _mc ping_ to discover other nodes on your network.
+Even if you only give someone access to run SimpleRPC requests against some machines they can still use _mco ping_ to discover other nodes on your network.

 By creating a subcollective of just their nodes and restricting them on the